centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 </soap:Envelope>
 ```

-## Product Stock 1 - Warehouses
+## Product Stock: Warehouses

 [https://docs.centra.com/soap/index.php?op=warehouses_Update](https://docs.centra.com/soap/index.php?op=warehouses_Update)

 Creates or updates warehouses in Centra.

-In most cases your shouldn’t create new warehouses if Centra already has warehouses setup.
-Contact us directly so we can setup the existing ones in the ID conversion table instead.
+[notice-box=info] In most cases your shouldn’t create new warehouses if Centra already has warehouses setup.
+Consult the ID conversion table instead. [/notice-box]

 This operation is optional.
 If you simply send stock numbers to a warehouse `<id>` in the next example without creating warehouses first, the warehouses will be created automatically.